OBDS-Training/OBDS_Precourse_Setup/incourse/ssh_config.md

 ## Windows 10

-- Launch the `Atom` editor.
-- In the `Atom` menu, click on `File`.
-- Click on `Open Folder...`.
-- Navigate to your home directory and select the `.ssh` folder.
+- Navigate to your home directory and enter the `.ssh` folder
-- Click on `Select Folder`.
-- Create or open a file called `config` (without any extension!) in the `.ssh` folder.
+- Create or open a file called `config` (without any extension!) in the `.ssh` folder using a text editor
 - Add the following lines to the file.
-- N.B.
+  + N.B.
 Replace all occurences of `username` with yout CGAT cluster username
 ```
 Host *
     IdentityFile ~\.ssh\id_rsa
+    User <username>
     Port 22
     Protocol 2
     TCPKeepAlive yes